SERENDIPITOUS THOUGHT FOR THE DAY

 So, there you have it!
 The Broccolis didn’t just buy the Bond rights.
 Cubby Broccoli stumbled unexpectedly upon the novel Casino Royale.
 Some will call this stumble – coincidence or luck but you and I know better that there is a reason behind the stumble.
 Broccoli was interested in Ian Fleming’s novels.

+Cubby Broccoli gambled.
 Sometime in life you’ve got to gamble.
+If you don’t gamble you can’t win.

 Now, if you’ll excuse me, I have a sudden urge to re-watch “Goldfinger”…